 Consequently, if you plan your finances correctly and find the best unsecured personal loans, they can be used for anything from home improvements to buying a car; they can even be used as unsecured debt consolidation loans.

 There is a wide range of unsecured loan lenders on the market, each with a different lending criteria and offering different interest rates.
 Loans unsecured on property are equally available to people who aren't homeowners, as well as those that are.

 The interest charged on your loan will depend on the amount you borrow (with larger amounts generally attracting a lower rate of interest), on the term of the loan and on your personal circumstances.
 If you have a good credit history you are likely to be eligible for the best unsecured loans and headline rates offered by providers, as they need surety that you will meet your repayments.

 Otherwise unsecured loans can be a risky investment for loan providers, with no security in place to reclaim their funds if repayments aren't met.
 Unsecured loans for bad credit do exist, albeit often attached to a much higher interest rate.
 If you have a poor credit history, simply filter results by those that accept applicants with bad credit, before you compare bad credit loans.

 There are two main categories of unsecured loans:

 Fixed loans are the most common type of personal unsecured loans: the loan amount and total interest payable is divided evenly over the loan term.
 This is a practical option as it enables you to plan realistically how much you can afford to pay back each month, and borrow accordingly.

 Fixed interest rates mean your monthly repayments remain the same whether interest rates decrease or increase nationally which is good for you if you are planning on budgeting, however it does mean that you won't benefit if interest decrease nationally.

-When comparing fixed unsecured loans online it is advisable to use the repayment calculator supplied by each loan provider to work out the likely monthly repayments for the amount you want to borrow.
+When comparing fixed unsecured loans online it is advisable to use our repayment calculator to work out the likely monthly repayments for the amount you want to borrow.